B.A., The Evergreen State College, 1993

 How did Evergreen help you in your career?

 My academic work at Evergreen really helped me hone my writing and researching skills.
 In particular, the technique of conjunction analysis taught by Jorge Gilbert has served me well in my work, and the concept of literary journalism promoted by Tom Foote has also influenced my writing style.
-I also worked for two years at the Cooper Point Journal as a writer, layout editor, and headline writer, which allowed me to express the ideas from the non-academic part of my writing brain.
+I worked for two years at the Cooper Point Journal as a writer, layout editor, and headline writer, which allowed me to express the ideas from the non-academic part of my writing brain.